Visiting Iceland in February | The Ultimate Guide

 There are the waterfalls Seljalandsfoss and Skogafoss, the glaciers Solheimajokull and Vatnajokull, the volcanos Eyjafjallajokull, Katla, and Hekla, and awe-inspiring sites such as Skaftafell Nature Reserve, Reynisfjara black sand beach, the plane wreckage at Solheimasandur, and Jokulsarlon glacier lagoon.

-South Coast tours are incredibly popular throughout the year.
-One thing to be aware of is the wild coast at Reynisfjara beach.
-There's no landmass between the Icelandic coastline and the rest of Europe, meaning that the waves have been gathering strength while traveling a great distance.
-These waves can emerge unpredictably and have taken many people out to sea throughout the years.
-Heed the warning signs, and marvel at the waves from a safe distance.
+There's no landmass between the Icelandic coastline and the rest of Europe, meaning that the waves can gather great strength as they travel longer distances.
+As a result, these waves can emerge unpredictably and have taken many people out to sea throughout the years.
+When visiting the wild coast, make sure to marvel at the waves from a safe distance.

 Lake Myvatn in Iceland in February

-Several scenes that took place north of The Wall were filmed here, such as the scenes in the wildling camp of Mance Rayder.
+The Lake Myvatn region of North Iceland is a particularly excellent sightseeing destination in winter, especially for fans of the series Game of Thrones.
+Several scenes that took place north of The Wall were filmed here, such as the ones in the wildling camp of Mance Rayder.
 The famous underground love scene between Ygritte and Jon Snow was filmed in Grjotagja cave.

 Geological formations protrude from the frozen surface of Lake Myvatn, and the snow-topped lava at Dimmuborgir (which translates to "Dark Fortress") creates a fascinating, ice-clad spectacle.